devashish-vachhani/Online-Book-Shopping-System/README.md

   - its dependent transactions are destroyed
 - A user/admin cannot access resources he/she is not allowed to by changing the url
 - While creating a new transaction, the form is pre-filled with information from the user's profile
-- Race condition when multiple users try to buy the same book at the same time
+- Race condition is taken care of when multiple users try to buy the same book at the same time